Print Edition - 2015-08-18 | Nation

 Aug 18, 2015-Most of the mainstream Madhes-based parties have said they will wait until the final draft of the new constitution to decide whether to leave the Constituent Assembly process or not.

-Some of the regional leaders said they had decided to leave Kathmandu to intensify protests in the Tarai but they did not specify when.
+Some of the regional leaders said they had decided to leave Kathmandu to intensify protests in the Tarai but they did not specify when.“We’ll wait for the final constitution draft to take a decision,” said Sadbhawana Party Chairman Rajendra Mahato.
+He added that the regional parties would leave the CA process if the final draft did not address their demands concerning federalism, inclusiveness and citizenship.

 An alliance of four Madhesi parties on Monday held a meeting at the office of the Tarai Madhes Loktantrik Party in the Capital.
 They announced an indefinite strike and protests in the plains but they were silent whether the top leaders would lead the agitation in the Tarai-Madhes.